 Big Data disrupts the Finance Industry.
 The creation of 2.5 quintillions of data and the necessity to efficiently analyse relevant information to be at the top of the industry makes Big Data an obligatory business tool.

 At the same time, Java is a Pivot in the world of Big Data.
-Therefore, it is natural for a big chunk Financial industry to stick to Java to keep up with the pace of the progress and implement their own Big Data solutions.
+Therefore, it is natural for a large number of Java projects in the financial industry to keep up with the pace of progress and implement their own Big Data solutions.

 4. A Mature Language

-Java is a mature language that dominates various industries for 20 years.
-Java has a huge and active online community (sources claim there are 9.000.000 Java developers, but this information seems to be outdated; most likely this number is bigger).
+Java is a mature language that has dominated various industries for over 20 years.
+Java has a huge and active online community (sources claim there are more than 17.1 million Java developers as of Q1 of 2023).
 The legacy of the language is enormous.
-The Internet is full of solutions to common issues that may appear in the process of development as well as a variety of Java methods for financial engineering and ready-to-use solutions to different tasks.
-It makes the process of learning Java and coding in Java smooth and straightforward as developers have always a “strong shoulder” to lean on.
+The Internet is a whole of solutions to common issues that may appear in the process of fintech application development using Java, as well as a variety of Java methods for financial engineering and ready-to-use solutions to different tasks.
+It makes the process of learning Java and coding in Java smooth and straightforward, as developers always have a “strong shoulder” to lean on.

-The piece of mind that comes along with a language with a rich legacy and active community is an important aspect of developers’ confidence.
+The piece of mind that comes with a language with a rich legacy and active community is an essential aspect of developers’ confidence.